keboola/developers-docs/extend/generic-extractor/configuration/config/index.md

 will produce the following `users` table:

-{% highlight json %}
 |id|name|tag|mode|
 |123|John Doe|fullExtract|development|
 |234|Jane Doe|fullExtract|development|
-{% endhighlight %}

 The `userData` values are added to the parent jobs only.
 They will not affect the [child jobs](/extend/generic-extractor/configuration/config/jobs/children).
-If the result table contains columns with the same names as the `userData` properties, the original column will be overwritten by the values of `userData`.
+If the result table contains columns with the same names as the `userData` properties.
+If there is already a column with the same name, the `userData` column will be renamed.

 See [example [EX076]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/076-user-data).